Creating, Editing and Deleting APIs

 Importing APIs

-To do this, hover the cursor over the + button in the bottom right corner of the APIs screen and click on the option IMPORT API DOCUMENT.
+To do this, hover the cursor over the + button in the bottom right corner of the API Catalog screen (accessible from the API Design menu) and click on the option Import an API.
 The following modal window will open:

 import openapi